How to Index String Fields for Efficient Filtering and Sorting

 When you index a field as the token

-that field.
-To also query that field, you must index that field as
+type, you must index that field

 You can't index children of fields indexed as the embeddedDocuments type as the token